-- when processing rework, traceability must be ensured throughout the entire process - for reprocessing processes, procedures must be implemented to ensure the safety, legality and quality of the finished product. - separation and labelling of rework from quality assurance and origin programmes (incl. consideration of possible influences on claims).
-Bework or reprocessing processes must be considered in the HACCP (e.g. flow chart, evaluation of the considered in the HACCP).
+- when processing rework, traceability must be ensured throughout the entire process - for reprocessing processes, procedures must be implemented to ensure the safety, legality and quality of the finished product. - separation and labelling of rework from quality assurance and origin programmes (incl. consideration of possible influences on claims). - Rework or reprocessing processes must be considered in the HACCP (e.g. flow chart, evaluation of the finished product).